 For those of you who like a change in the scenery, trail direction, elevation and grade along with vegetation, the Ice Age Trail delivers.
 Expect rocks and roots on steep climbs and descents as you scramble up and over eskers.
 Enjoy very runnable stretches through pine forested areas, meadows and by wetlands.

 As you cross Highway H, you will be running through several miles of pine forest until you approach AS 4 at Duffin Road.
-AS 4 is managed by Don Skrepenski and fellow volunteers.
 From there, the terrain changes to twisting and turning trails up and over hills until you close in on La Grange Lake.
 Running around La Grange Lake is enjoyable with longer vistas available and good footing until you leave the lake and climb to AS 5.
-AS 5 continues to be organized by Craig and Mary Hopper and their team of loyal volunteers.

 AS 5 to AS 6 is mostly hills until you reach the high meadow about a mile from AS 6.
 Moving out AS 6 you encounter a nice stretch of open meadow with good footing.
 But, this does not last for long.
 Most of AS 6 to AS 7 is punctuated by twisting and turning on great single track trail.
 Respect the steep hills as you approach the Rice and Whitewater Lake areas.
-Once you reach AS 7, enjoy Captain Jane Zien and her crew with their music and energy.
 From AS 7 you return to Confusion Corner and begin your journey to the northeast.

 Section 3 is the out to the Emma Carlin Trails and back to Confusion Corner and into the finish on the Nordic Trail.
 Once you reach Confusion Corner you continue on the Ice Age Trail by going straight across the horse trail.
-You are on a high esker with nice views to your left and on your way to AS 8 and a visit with Jeff Weiss and his crew.
+You are on a high esker with nice views to your left and on your way to AS 8.
 You now have run 33.9 miles and must reach AS 8 by 2:00 PM (cutoff time).

 From AS 8 you begin your climb of Indian Signal Hill (Bald Bluff on the map) to the highest point on the course.
-Just last year, the Bureau of Endangered Resources, The Kettle Moraine Natural History Association and the Wisconsin DNR embarked on a restoration project at the summit.
-Once at the top enjoy the view and the significance of this Native American spiritual site that (according to settler accounts in the mid-1800′s) attracted Native American peoples from as far away as Illinois and other Wisconsin areas.
+At the top, take a second to enjoy the view and the significance of this Native American spiritual site that (according to settler accounts in the mid-1800′s) attracted Native American peoples from as far away as Illinois and other Wisconsin areas.
 The very trails you run are the trails used by earlier peoples traveling to this site for centuries.

 From AS 10 you run to the southwest until you reach Confusion Corner.
 Once at Confusion Corner, you run onto the horse trail and follow it up to your left until you reach AS 3.
 Once here, you run back to the Finish on the Nordic from AS 3 to AS 2 in a counter clock wise direction to your right.